Skip to main content

 23.

-Athletes agree to follow any Covid-19 related rules set out by the race organization and Swedish authorities.
+If applicable, athletes agree to follow any Covid-19 related rules set out by the race organization and Swedish authorities.

 24.